mhotoft/dsc-cp-package/README.md

 We have provided a test suite to test your content.
 So in order to see if your metadata validates against our XSD, please run this:

 	java -jar tdc-ingest-test.jar metadata.xml

+The tdc-ingest-test.jar file can be downloaded here: [tdc-ingest-test.jar](build/tdc-ingest-test.jar)